mocobeta/rust99/arithmetic/README.md

 ### [P37](./P37/src/lib.rs) (**) Calculate Euler's totient function phi(m) (improved).

 See problem P34 for the definition of Euler's totient function.
-If the list of the prime factors of a number m is known in the form of problem P36 then the function phi(m>) can be efficiently calculated as follows: Let [[p1, m1], [p2, m2], [p3, m3], ...] be the list of prime factors (and their multiplicities) of a given number m.
+If the list of the prime factors of a number m is known in the form of problem P36 then the function phi(m) can be efficiently calculated as follows: Let [[p1, m1], [p2, m2], [p3, m3], ...] be the list of prime factors (and their multiplicities) of a given number m.
 Then phi(m) can be calculated with the following formula:

 phi(m) = (p1-1)\*p1^(m1-1) \* (p2-1)\*p2^(m2-1) \* (p3-1)\*p3^(m3-1) \* ...

-Note that a^b stands for the _b_th power of a.
+Note that _a_ ^ _b_ stands for the _b_ th power of _a_.

 Example: [examples/totient.rs](./P37/examples/totient.rs)
 ```rust